delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

   - University
 ---

-So I got really sick and tired of seeing "How to get the perfect job" and then them only giving you like 3 paragraphs and saying "buy my book or sign up to my email list to get the rest XDDDDDDD" so I'm releasing all the informatiomn I've learnt from these scam artists for free.
+So I got really sick and tired of seeing "How to get the perfect job" and then them only giving you like 3 paragraphs and saying "buy my book or sign up to my email list to get the rest XDDDDDDD" so I'm releasing all the information I've learnt from these scam artists for free.

 Also I'm really sick and tired of Medium articles that are 5 - 7 minutes long and they talk about how amazing the author is and then they release a single sentence of information that's useful.
 So this is a no-thrills no-handrails guide to jobs.